16 Days of Action campaign – 25 November to 10 December

 Anyone can be a victim of domestic abuse, regardless of age, gender, ethnicity, race, sexuality, sexual orientation, disability, religion or socioeconomic status.
 However, domestic abuse is a gendered issue; women are much more likely to be victims than men and are far more likely to experience repeated and severe forms of abuse, including coercive and controlling behaviour, sexual violence and violence which results in injury or death.

-During the pandemic, the National Domestic Abuse Helpline experienced a marked increase in calls, reinforcing the acknowledgement that for some of us, home is not a safe place.
-More than 2.4 million people are affected by domestic abuse each year, and 1 in 4 women and 1 in 6 men will experience domestic abuse in their lifetime.
+Last year more than 2.4 million people were affected by domestic abuse (1.7 million women and 699,000 men), and 1 in 4 women and 1 in 6-7 men will experience domestic abuse in their lifetime.

 The global 16 Days campaign is an organising strategy for individuals and groups around the world to call for the elimination of all forms of gender-based violence against women and to: